 Single-cell analysis has become one of the most important applications of microfluidic technology in recent years.
-It refers to the process of isolation, manipulation, and analysis of the cells at single-cell resolution via microfluidic chips.
+It refers to the process of isolation, manipulation, and analysis of the cells at single-cell resolution in microfluidic chips.
 Depending on the application, single-cell analysis chips can include any or all the above-mentioned steps.

 The small size of the cells makes it difficult to conduct single-cell analysis using conventional cell culture methods.
 Also, conventional methods normally rely upon the bulk analysis of the culture while the cells are primarily heterogenous.
 Oftentimes, the concentration of the target cells can be very low making it even more challenging to isolate and work with individual cells.
 Therefore, these conventional techniques come short of capturing the cell-to-cell differences and the heterogeneity of the culture.

 Microfluidics is associated with handling and manipulating very tiny amounts of fluids and chemical and biological analytes which makes it ideal for single-cell analysis.
-Microfluidics for single-cell analysis have gained significant attention lately.
+Microfluidics for single-cell analysis has gained significant attention lately.
 Various microfluidic methods have been developed for isolating, manipulating, and analyzing single cells.

 Isolation is the first step for working with individual cells.
 Isolation is the process at which the target cells are separated and isolated to be manipulated or analyzed.
 Conventionally, it was done using FACS machines that require expensive and bulky equipments as well as trained personnel.
 Various microfluidic methods have been developed for isolating single cells.
 It should be noted that it might be needed to first separate two different cell types from each other followed by isolating a specific type.
 For this, microfluidic cell separation methods should be first employed to separate the desired cell type.
 Microfluidic single-cell isolation methods include but are not limited to the following:

 Here, an array of microwells are required to isolate the cells.
 The parameters that matter here are the size of the pores and the modification of the surface.
 The pores allow the single cells to be trapped and released by inverting the flow upon the experiment.
 The density of the microwells can be quite high in each microfluidic chip.
 Microchips with ~10000 wells have been made.